PechuanLab/EvolutionaryModels/README.md

 This package contains a Julia implementation of useful population dynamics models I have played with.
 We also plan to implement some inference tools to fit the models data generated in experimental or sampling designs.

-## Example 1: Simulating an Evolutionary Model
+## Simulating an Evolutionary Model

 The following example recreates the results presented in Blundell et al. 2020.